The Learning Lab hosted by Frank Anderson, MD • with Special Guest Terri Cole

 About the Program

-In the main session, our special guest, Terri Cole, will explore high-functioning codependency—where it often begins, how it shows up in adult relationships, and why people who are “the responsible one” can find it so difficult to step back or say no. She will examine the internal pressure that often accompanies this role, including the fear of letting others down, the discomfort of not being needed, and the deeply held belief that one’s value lies in holding everything together.
+In the main teaching, our special guest, Terri Cole, explores high-functioning codependency — where it often begins, how it shows up in adult relationships, and why people who are "the responsible one" can find it so difficult to step back or say no. She examines the internal pressure that often accompanies this role, including the fear of letting others down, the discomfort of not being needed, and the deeply held belief that one's value lies in holding everything together.

-Terri will address the emotional and relational cost of always taking care of everything, including chronic resentment, exhaustion, and the gradual loss of connection to one’s own wants and limits.
-She will explore why boundary-setting is rarely just a skill issue, but often a deeply emotional process tied to attachment, identity, and long-standing loyalty to roles that once ensured belonging or safety.
+Terri addresses the emotional and relational cost of always taking care of everything, including chronic resentment, exhaustion, and the gradual loss of connection to one's own wants and limits.
+She explores why boundary-setting is rarely just a skill issue, but often a deeply emotional process tied to attachment, identity, and long-standing loyalty to roles that once ensured belonging or safety.

 Key Themes We'll Explore